 Think of it this way: a writing curriculum teaches students to write and uses specific and sometimes unfamiliar words to name a concept or practice.
-But when students write essays, they don’t want to thumb through the entire curriculum (assuming they have the curriculum!) when they need to remember a word’s definition--they use a dictionary to look up what the words mean.
+But when students write essays, they don’t want to thumb through the entire curriculum when they need to remember a word’s definition--they use a dictionary to look up what the words mean.

 That’s the same with diagramming.
 Sometimes, students in the midst of diagramming sentences suddenly can’t remember exactly how to diagram a prepositional phrase, or a dependent clause.
 Using The Diagramming Dictionary, they can go to the index, look up “Prepositional Phrase” or “Dependent Clause” and go directly to the page which provides the information.